-If you are advised to attend surgery for a face to face appointment we advise you attend with your own face covering.
+If you are attending the surgery for a face to face appointment we advise you attend with your own face covering.
+We will still require patients when seeing a clinician face to face to wear a face covering, one will be provided at the reception if you do not have one.
 Please see link for further advice.
 Face Coverings

 Repeat prescription requests